mikemcmullan/cloudflare-cottage-rental-calendar/readme.md

 # Cottage Rental Google Calendar Cloudflare Worker
 A simple script that fetches calendar events from the google calendar api, processes them, and returns the start and end dates for each event.

-The calendar id values are stored in the wrangler.tml file.

 ## Required Wramgler Secrets
 I used the [Google oAuth Playground](https://developers.google.com/oauthplayground) to generate the refresh token.
 Use the google cloud console to create a new oAuth application to get a `CLIENT_ID` and `CLIENT_SECRET`.